lucascampbell04/adkit-react/README.md

 ## Overview

 Add `<AdkitProvider>` and `<AdSlot>` to your app.
-Each slot either renders a paid advertiser's creative or a "Rent this spot" placeholder that lets visitors book ads directly on your page.
-You set a flat daily price, and Adkit handles the booking flow, payment, and approval process, allowing you to monetize your site effortlessly.
+Each slot either renders a paid advertiser's creative or a "Rent this spot" placeholder that lets visitors book directly from your page.
+You set a flat daily price.
+Adkit handles the booking flow, payment, and approval process.

 ---